NFPA 25 Inspection:

 Under the NYC Fire Code, building owners bear direct legal responsibility for ensuring that all inspections, testing, and maintenance required by NFPA 25 are performed on schedule by licensed contractors holding the FDNY S-12 Certificate of Fitness.
 Responsibility does not transfer to tenants, property managers, or prior owners.
 The obligation sits with whoever holds title at the time an inspection is due.

 The consequences of non-compliance are concrete.
 FDNY inspectors can issue violations for missed inspections, incomplete records, or system deficiencies discovered during a building audit.
 Violations must be corrected within a specified timeframe and documented properly to be cleared.
-Beyond FDNY penalties, an unserviced fire sprinkler system that fails during a fire event can expose building owners to significant civil liability.
-NFPA 25 inspection records must be retained for a minimum of three years and made available to the FDNY on request, a requirement that Allstate Sprinkler fulfills automatically through our compliance software, which stores both hard copy and digital records for every building we service.
+Beyond FDNY penalties, an unserviced sprinkler system that fails during a fire event can expose building owners to significant civil liability.
+Inspection records must be retained for a minimum of three years and made available to the FDNY on request.
+Allstate Sprinkler fulfills this automatically through our compliance software, which stores both hard copy and digital records for every building we service.

 What NFPA 25 Inspectors Evaluate

-It is a functional verification of the entire water-based fire protection system, and what inspectors evaluate differs by system type.
+It is a functional verification of the entire fire protection system, and what inspectors evaluate differs by system type.
 Wet pipe systems, dry pipe systems, pre-action systems, and deluge systems each carry specific testing requirements under the standard.

 NFPA 25 Compliance at Every Stage